 Kayaking along the coast

-Unless otherwise stated, the photos above are reproduced with permission from Visions of Victoria image library
+Unless otherwise stated, the photos above are reproduced with permission from the Visit Victoria Content Hub image library

 About Wilsons Promontory

 Affectionately known by locals as "The Prom", Wilsons Promontory is one of Victoria's most loved national parks.
 It is located within Gippsland and is the southern most tip of the Australian mainland.

 Referred to as a coastal wilderness haven, Wilsons Promontory is home to many different species of wildlife and native animals.
 The most well-known that you are likely to see around here include kangaroos, emus, wombats, echidnas and many different species of birds.

 Taking a hike through the 50,000 hectares of tracks will allow you to take in beaches, forests, gullies, valleys, lakes and rivers - a truly eclectic introduction to Mother Nature's beauty within Victoria.

 The lighthouse at the southern tip of the peninsula is a popular tourist destination.

 Wilsons Promontory boasts a Marine National Park also where snorkelers and adventurists can take in amazing underwater scenery in the waters underneath the steep granite cliffs that shelter the area.